Hassle-Free Business Insurance

 What is disability insurance?

 If an illness or injury keeps someone from working for an extended period, disability insurance provides financial assistance to replace a portion of lost income.
-Coverage is typically available through employer-provided or voluntary employee benefits.
+Coverage is typically available through employer-paid or voluntary employee benefits.

 Small business insurance can also provide disability benefits with a workers’ compensation policy if an employee becomes disabled after a work-related injury or illness.

-Compare small business insurance quotes from top U.S. carriers
+Compare small business insurance quotes from top U.S. insurance companies

 Are small business owners required to provide disability insurance?